scroll-tech/frontends/README.md

 ## Purpose

-The goal for this repo is to contain a single React app written in TypeScript to accommodate for all official Scroll frontend functionality.
+This repo contains a single React app written in TypeScript to accommodate for all official Scroll frontend functionality.

 ## License